Our fun, innovative writing programs are the heart of our organization.

 All core programs are 100% free to students and their families, ensuring that the students who need our services most – the students who are least likely to have a voice in the community – can participate.
 Through skilled, creative, and resourceful program delivery, we minimize overhead and maximize impact.

-During the day, from September through June, you can find us in area schools conducting multi-week Residencies, in which Telling Room teaching artists and community volunteers work in local classrooms to write, edit, and publish stories and poems in an original chapbook.
+Residencies: During the day, from September through June, you can find us in area schools conducting multi-week residencies.
+Telling Room teaching artists and community volunteers work in local classrooms to write, edit, and publish stories and poems in an original chapbook.

-From June to August, we offer a variety of Summer Camps for writers of all ages and interests.
+Summer Camps: From June to August, we offer a variety of summer camps for writers of all ages and interests.

-We run literary Field Trips for local language arts classes that bring students to our Old Port writing center for a morning.
+Field Trips: We run literary field trips for local language arts classes that bring students to our Old Port writing center for a morning.

-We teach an annual nine-month-long writing and leadership program for refugee and immigrant high schoolers called Young Writers & Leaders.
+Young Writers & Leaders: An annual nine-month-long writing and leadership program for refugee, first generation, and immigrant high schoolers.

-In our Young Emerging Authors program, we select a small group of fellows (ages 12-18), through a rigorous application process, to write an entire book with us in a single calendar year.
+Young Emerging Authors: A small group of fellows (ages 12-18) are selected through a rigorous application process to write an entire book with us in a single calendar year.

-In a weekly, semester-based program, Publishing Workshop participants (ages 12 and up) receive a working tutorial on the book publishing industry in an apprenticeship environment.
+Publishing Workshop: A weekly semester-long program in which participants (ages 12 and up) receive a working tutorial on the book publishing industry in an apprenticeship environment.

-And, we host weekly community Writers Block afternoons that give burgeoning writers (ages 6-18) time to work on their projects.
+Writers Block: A weekly, semester-based afternoon program that gives burgeoning writers (ages 6-18) time to work on their projects.
 Each session offers solo writing time, group work, and featured workshops with local artists and writers.

-Each year, all of our programs are linked by a new theme, and the best student writing from the year is published in a major Anthology released every spring at a community event attended by hundreds of supporters.
+Anthology: Each year, all of our programs are linked by a new theme, and the best student writing from the year is published in a major anthology.
+This publication is released every spring at a community event attended by hundreds of supporters.